f4ww4z/blog/content/post/gci-with-openmrs.md

 ### Documentation

-Having done a bunch of QA tasks, I moved on to documentation.
+Having done a bunch of QA tasks, I moved on to documentation tasks.
 As OpenMRS is moving the way they publicize and distribute modules, from the old [modules.openmrs.org](http://modules.openmrs.org/) to the new [Add-ons index](http://addons.openmrs.org/), here I mostly update the OpenMRS Wiki from providing old instructions to upload to *modules.openmrs.org* and point to [the new way](https://wiki.openmrs.org/x/zIMmAQ) of publishing modules.
 See my rampage of edits to the Wiki page on [**this GitHub gist**](https://gist.github.com/f4ww4z/186cd956403d18bbe2a359a7e76ab35f).

 (P.S.
-I was going to include it in this post as a shortcode, although I think it will too long to be readable.)
+I was going to include the gist in this post as a shortcode, although I think it will too long to be readable.)

 ### //TODO: Code